vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/09_LITERATURE_AND_SONG.md

 Venkamamba's Works.

 The author Venkamamba had intense devotion to Lord Venkatesvara and on being forced to matrimony by her father, she forsook family life and devoted herself entirely to the service of the Lord.
 The author notes her father's name as Kanala Krishnayya and mother as Mangamba of Vashishta gotra belonging to Nandavara community.
-Her husband was Injeti Venka- chalapati and hence her surname came to be Injeti.
+Her husband was Injeti Venkachalapati and hence her surname came to be Injeti.

 The author probably lived in the second half of the 18th Century and the first half of the 19th Century.
 She took to intense yoga and practiced meditation in "Tumburukona" amidst the thick forest about ten miles to the north of the Tirumala temple.
 It is generally believed that she had visions of the Lord.
 Her Samadhi still stands in a garden on the north side of the north street in Tirumala.
 She offered a mutyala hara in a silver plate embedded with pearls in the form of one of the dasavataras each night to Bhoga Srinivasa Murti.
 This is referred to in the Kankairya Patti prepared by the English East India Company in Fasli 1230 or 1890 A.D.